 Yes, but perhaps not in a civil rights sense.
-But there is legal discrimination when it comes to the dogs you can own.
-And it is practiced among many U.S. cities and counties.
+But there is legal discrimination regarding the dogs you can own.
+And it is practiced in many U.S. cities and counties.
 Unfortunately, many locales decide to censor certain dog breeds.
-In some cases, the cities even outright ban the types of dogs.
+In some cases, the towns even outright ban the types of dogs.

 Perhaps.
 The New York Daily News reported that the shame of banning certain breeds of dogs continued into New York City politics.
 The city’s housing authority banned Pit bulls, Dobermans, and Rottweilers from public housing.
 Further research shows that dog bans are common nationwide.

 Certain states are more likely to ban different breeds, especially at the local level.
-Statistics show that it is very common among many states, especially in the South and Midwest.
-Kentucky has 31 cities with breed bans, including 11 cities that ban put bulls.
-In Louisiana, six cities do the same.
+Statistics show that it is widespread in many forms, especially in the South and Midwest.
+Kentucky has 31 breed bans, including 11 cities that ban pit bulls.
+In Louisiana, six towns do the same.

-An amazing 89 cities do the same in Missouri, including the city of Pilot Grove, which bans six breeds.
+An incredible 89 cities do the same in Missouri, including Pilot Grove, which bans six breeds.
 In Ohio, this is the case in 90 cities, including 55 that restrict pit bulls.
-Kansas does the same with 90 cites, including 77 with outright bans on breeds, especially pit bulls.
+Kansas does the same with 90 cities, including 77 outright bans on breeds, especially pit bulls.
 Leading the nation in banning breeds is Iowa, with 91 cities with restrictions.

 The City of Fairfield bans pit bulls, German shepherds, Rottweilers, and any dog weighing over 100 pounds.
 These dog bans are likely unconstitutional and place an undue burden on the dog and the dog owner.

 Breed-specific Legislation Doesn’t Achieve the Goals and Costs the Taxpayers